- The Portfolio Management SIG announces its 2020 Portfolio Management Survey

 – Dr Ruth Murray-Webster, HonFAPM

-Following its release at the APM Women in Project Management Conference 2019 in September, the APM’s portfolio management guide has been receiving very positive reviews.
+APM Women in Project Management Conference 2019 in September, the APM’s portfolio management guide has been receiving very positive reviews.
 The guide brings together the challenges, successes and experience of over 60 organisations who have presented at our conferences and events.
 It describes best practice from both the public and private sectors, and has been co-written and reviewed by experienced portfolio directors, managers and consultants.
 The guide emphasises the practical aspects of portfolio management – what it is and how to do it.

 The guide covers key topics from what portfolio management is, through adopting and implementing portfolio management and dealing with key challenges.
 There are over a dozen “caselets” giving examples of how portfolio management principles were applied in real-life situations, such as managing systemic project risks at a portfolio level and managing portfolio reviews.